When writing a story, getting started is always the most challenging part. How do you find ideas? How do you know if those ideas are any good?

 Think of it like taking a photograph – choose one moment in time in the world that you have created, focus on the details, and invite the reader in with vivid descriptions of what they are seeing.

-Ensure that your pages contain enough visual details of the story’s setting so that when readers pick up your book later on down the road, they’ll still be reminded of that initial breath-taking moment as if it were real.
+Ensure that your first few pages contain enough visual details of the story’s setting so that when readers pick up your book later on down the road, they’ll still be reminded of that initial breath-taking moment as if it were real.

 Bonus Tip: Introduce Symbolism And Foreshadowing